Hillsdale College

 Hillsdale College is a private, conservative, Christian liberal arts college in Hillsdale, Michigan, United States.
 It was founded in 1844 by members of the Free Will Baptists.
 Women were admitted to the college from its foundation, making the college the second-oldest coeducational institution in the United States, after Oberlin College (1837).

 Hillsdale's required core curriculum includes courses on the Great Books, the U.S. Constitution, theology, biology, chemistry, and physics.
 The college's mission statement identifies it as a "nonsectarian Christian institution".
 Since the late 20th century, in order to opt out of government mandates tied to funding, Hillsdale has declined both state and federal financial support.
 Instead, Hillsdale depends entirely on private donations to supplement students' tuition.

 History

 Founding

 Members of the Free Will Baptist Church founded their denomination's first collegiate institution, Michigan Central College in Spring Arbor, Michigan, in 1844.
 The state of Michigan incorporated the college the following year, during which the college enrolled 25 undergraduates.
 The college was officially non-sectarian.
 Its first president was Daniel McBride Graham, who held the office from 1844 to 1848.

 Edmund Burke Fairfield assumed the school's presidency in 1848, and in 1850, the college was chartered to confer degrees.
 Black students were admitted immediately after the college's founding, and the college became the second school in the nation to grant four-year liberal arts degrees to women.

 Outgrowing its space by 1853, the school moved to Hillsdale, Michigan, in part to have access to the railroad that served the city.
 It received financial support from residents who wanted to develop the 20-year-old town.
 Construction was completed and the school reopened as Hillsdale College in 1855.

 Fairfield led Hillsdale for 25 years, from 1848 to 1869.
 In 1854, he attended the first convention of the new Republican Party with Ransom Dunn in neighboring Jackson, Michigan.
 Fairfield served in the Michigan Senate from 1857 to 1859, and was elected that year as Lieutenant Governor of Michigan.
-Hillsdale's early anti-slavery stance and its pivotal role in founding the Republican Party led to the invitation of several notable speakers on the campus, including Frederick Douglass (who visited the school on two occasions) and Edward Everett, the orator who preceded Abraham Lincoln at Gettysburg.
+Hillsdale's early anti-slavery stance and its pivotal role in founding the Republican Party led to the invitation of several notable speakers on the campus, including Frederick Douglass (who visited the school on two occasions) and Edward Everett, the orator who spoke after Abraham Lincoln at Gettysburg.
 On August 8, 1860, Hillsdale conferred its first degrees.
 On March 20, 1863, the Michigan legislature formally legalized Hillsdale's change of name and location.